 WET WEATHER GEAR

 Although we are mostly riding in arid regions, it can rain and when it rains you do not want to be caught without wet weather gear.
 A cheap, two piece motorcycle rain suit does the job if you put it over your normal riding gear.
 It’s small and light and easy to put in your back pack.
-Feel free though to kit yourself out with high quality adventure gear.
+Some riders wear high quality adventure gear.

 Absolutely compulsory on tour.
 Bring a comfortable one with you as the helmets in India are as useful as wearing an ice-cream container on your head.
 An adventure helmet or a quality flip-up, full face helmet are recommended as we stop often and taking your helmet off can be a hassle.
 It is much easier to flip the front up.
 You are of course welcome to ride with an open face helmet but you’ll want to bring a peak, bubble visor or goggles as added eye protection.